 No, but we can refer them to kennels and pet sitting services.

 We use the guidelines of Medicare to determine a terminal illness and may request a doctor’s note to verify.

 We have a new Wellness Program that serves pet owners who are terminally ill, in keeping their pets healthy.
 We offer vet visits, grooming, food, exercise, errands, and more to assist the pet and owner.
 They do not need to surrender the pet to us, but must complete an assessment and a contract with a Wellness program volunteer.

 Through donations of needed items, money or volunteer time.
 Contact us!
 We have lots of ways you can help us.
 Let’s chat to see what fits your life best.

 You must fill out the application and have a site visit before the pet goes to your home.
 Our placement volunteers will make every effort to speed the process along.
 Since we are all volunteers, it may take a day or two.

-Work at our store or cattery, foster, put up posters, run errands, assess pets, and represent us at events.
+Work at our cattery, foster, put up posters, run errands, assess pets, and represent us at events.
 We have many administrative duties that can be done from home as well.
 We will work with your schedule and skills to make the proper fit.